LiangChu1/RexAI-Career-Advisor/README.md

 ### message reception APIs
 - `postMessage`: Posts a new message to a chat.
 - `getChatMessages`: Retrieves all messages from a specific chat of a specific user.
-- `getAMessage`: Gets a message from a specific chat of a specific user.

 ### log management APIs
 - `postLogs`: Posts a new log event for monitoring and troubleshooting.